sin2akshay/EIP-3.0-Dive-into-Deep-Neural-Networks/README.md

 ### **External Internship Program 2.0** -  _Machine Learning for Deep Neural Networks_
 Hi, I have enrolled into an internship program that will teach me Machine Learning and related topics being organised by [MLBLR](https://mlblr.com/).
 The program is divided into different phases and only after clearing a phase, we can move to next one.
-I am hoping to complete all three phases and even try for Phase four.
+I am looking forward to gaining a lot from this program.
+I hope to complete all three phases and even try for Phase four.
 I will be updating the details of my progress here.
 The details of the program are mentioned below:
+___

 ![Logo](https://github.com/sin2akshay/External-Internship-Program-2.0-Machine-Learning-for-Deep-Neural-Networks/blob/master/EIP2-Wide.png?raw=true)